skyblockstats/typed-hypixel-api/README.md

 I made this primarily for [skyblock-api](https://github.com/skyblockstats/skyblock-api), so information for other games may be limited.
 Feel free to contribute if you want these, though!

-If you find missing or incorrect typings, please also contribute a fix.
+If you find missing/incorrect typings/JSDocs, please also contribute a fix.